javascript-tutorial/en.javascript.info/1-js/11-async/07-microtask-queue/article.md

 window.addEventListener('unhandledrejection', event => alert(event.reason));
 ```

 Now, if you run it, we'll see `Promise Failed!` message first, and then `caught`.

-If we didn't know about microtasks, we could wonder: "Why did `unhandledrejection` happen?
+If we didn't know about microtasks queue, we could wonder: "Why did `unhandledrejection` handler run?
 We did catch the error!".

-But now we do know that `unhandledrejection` is generated when the microtask queue is complete: the engine examines promises and, if any of them is in "rejected" state, then the event triggers.
+But now we understand that `unhandledrejection` is generated when the microtask queue is complete: the engine examines promises and, if any of them is in "rejected" state, then the event triggers.

-...By the way, the `.catch` added by `setTimeout` also triggers, of course it does, but later, after `unhandledrejection` has already occurred.
+In the example above, `.catch` added by `setTimeout` also triggers, but later, after `unhandledrejection` has already occurred, so that doesn't change anything.

 ## Summary